FredHutch/sas7bdat-specification/sas7bdat.rst

 72|144      148|296     medium  zeroes
 220|440     4           low     int, initial `Page Sequence Number`_ (equals value at offset 0 of first page) 224|444     28|44       low     zeroes
-252|488     4|8         medium  zero usually, or 1 if dataset has processed with a PROC DATASETS REPAIR statement 256|496     4|8         medium  zero usually, or a timestamp if the dataset was processed with a PROC DATASETS REPAIR statement
+???|488     ?|8         high    int, number of times the dataset has processed with a PROC DATASETS REPAIR statement.
+???|496     8           high    double, timestamp, seconds since 1960-01-01T00:00:00 UTC when the dataset was most recently processed with a PROC DATASETS REPAIR statement; zero if never.
-260|504     4|8         medium  zero usually, or a timestamp if the dataset was processed with a PROC DATASETS REPAIR statement
+???|504     8           high    double, timestamp, seconds since 1960-01-01T00:00:00 in the local time zone when the dataset was most recently processed with a PROC DATASETS REPAIR statement; zero if never.
 264|512     8|16        low     two 4|8 byte integer values 1, 2 observed.
 May be the `subheader location`_ of the first `Column Size Subheader`_
 272|528     8|16        medium  two 4|8 byte integer values, a `subheader location`_ of the final subheader that isn't truncated (COMP is not 1)
 280|544     8|16        medium  two 4|8 byte integer values that indicate the location of the first row of data.
 This is like a `subheader location` in that the first integer is a page index and the second one is "block" index.
 The integers are 0 and 3 if the dataset has no rows (TRC=0).
 If the first row is on a 'mix' page, then the second integer the number of subheaders on the page plus 1.
 Otherwise, the values are the index of the first 'data' page and 1.